MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - Analysten-und Administratoraktivitäten in Microsoft Workplace Analytics

-- Benutzer-und Administrator Aktivität in PowerApps
+- Benutzer-und Administratoraktivitäten in Microsoft PowerApps

 ## <a name="before-you-begin"></a>Bevor Sie beginnen